8 Practical Tips for Communicating with Congress

 Advocacy Blog Posts

-Kristin Wright serves as the Director of Advocacy at Open Doors USA.
-Kristin is a regular contributor to the Open Doors USA blog, covering advocacy initiatives, campaigns and trips.
+Isaac Six serves as the Director of Advocacy at Open Doors USA.
+Isaac is a regular contributor to the Open Doors USA blog, covering advocacy initiatives, campaigns and trips.
+Additionally, other Open Doors USA editorial team members are committed to keep you up to date with the latest prayer needs and advocacy requests from believers living in places where it’s difficult to follow Jesus freely.